mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 const pageSize = useGridSelector(apiRef, gridPageSizeSelector);
 ```

-> ⚠️ This hook can only be used on component renderer inside the context of the grid.
+> ⚠️ This hook can only be used inside the context of the grid.
 Otherwise, you will have an error saying that the state is not initialized during the first render.

 {{"demo": "pages/components/data-grid/state/UseGridSelector.js", "bg": "inline", "hideToolbar": true}}